-On January 31, 2018, we acquired substantially all of the assets of Enterprise Merchant Solutions, Inc. ("EMS").
-We used proceeds from our Senior Secured Credit Facility to fund the net purchase consideration of \$6.0 million, excluding the estimated value of contingent consideration.
-We acquired EMS to expand our revenue within the integrated POS market.
+On January 31, 2018, we acquired certain assets and assumed certain liabilities of Enterprise Merchant Solutions, Inc. ("EMS, Inc.").
+We used proceeds from our Senior Secured Credit Facility to fund the purchase consideration of \$6.7 million, including \$0.7 million of contingent consideration.
+We acquired EMS, Inc. to expand our revenue within the integrated POS market.
 The effect of the acquisition will be included in our consolidated statement of operations beginning February 1, 2018.